 The designation of Certified Texas Emergency Manager (TEM©) is symbolic of meeting a standard in education, training, experience, knowledge, and contributions to the emergency management profession.
 As part of this contribution to profession in the State of Texas, the Board has added the requirement that the recipient of the TEM needs to maintain their membership in the Emergency Management Association of Texas (EMAT).
 For our TEM members, I invite you to renew and maintain your membership in EMAT as an on-going commitment to our profession.

 EMAT is committed to ensuring that the Certified Texas Emergency Manager (TEM) certification is a benchmark of professional development for emergency managers in Texas.
 Recent changes in the TEM review process have highlighted some deficiencies of the TEM application and guidance documents.
 Based on these issues, a working group was appointed to review the TEM application and make recommendations for improving the process.

 At the May 2017 EMAT Board of Directors meeting, the working group presented an initial series of recommendations for improvement of the TEM requirements and application.
-In order to implement these changes to the TEM, the EMAT Board of Directors has temporarily suspended review of TEM applications until September 2017 when an updated TEM application will be made available.
+In order to implement these changes to the TEM, the EMAT Board of Directors has temporarily suspended review of TEM applications until mid November 2017 when an updated TEM application will be made available.